What is neurofeedback?

 Neurofeedback has been used to treat people with attention deficit hyperactivity disorder (ADHD) since the 1980s.
 Since the late 1990s, it has been used with autistic children.

-What is the idea behind neurofeedback therapy?
+What is the idea behind neurofeedback therapy for autistic people?

 Brain cells produce electrical pulses that communicate with each other.
 This produces brainwaves.
 These brainwaves show how much brain activity is happening when we think, feel and behave in different ways.

 Brainwaves change according to how you’re feeling or what you’re doing.
-For example, your brainwaves are slower when you’re relaxed or sleeping, and faster when you’re alert and concentrating.
+For example, your brainwaves are slower when you’re relaxed or sleeping, and they’re faster when you’re alert and concentrating.

 In neurofeedback therapy, an electroencephalographic (EEG) machine monitors your brainwave patterns.
 These patterns show up on a computer screen as lines, graphs or even simple games.
 You can consciously control your brainwave activity to make the lines or graphs move.